 Last year, Jaeger-LeCoultre introduced a limited-edition version of its Master Compressor Diving watch designed with the input of United States Navy SEALs.
-WatchTime’s Alexander Linz got hold of one and put it through our in-depth watch testing gauntlet.
-Click here to see the results, along with a gallery of great photos by Nik Schölzel.
+WatchTime got hold of one and put it through our in-depth watch testing gauntlet.
+Click here to see the results of the test, originally published in our print edition, along with photos by Nik Schölzel.

 In 2002, Jaeger-LeCoultre introduced a new line of sports watches called Master Compressor, characterized by round cases and distinctive protruding crowns.
 In recent years, watch manufacturers have taken to partnering with various elite military units to emphasize the toughness and professional utility of even their most luxurious sport models.
 For this Master Compressor Diving watch, Jaeger-LeCoultre teamed up with the U.S. Navy SEALs.
 The typical Navy SEAL is trained to perform equally effectively in the air, on land, and in the water (hence the acronym, which stands for Sea, Air and Land).
 His equipment must be rugged and always reliable.
 At the start of the project, Jaeger-LeCoultre outfitted several SEALs with Master Compressor divers’ watches and took note of their feedback.
 For example, the testers remarked that the cases and rotating bezels reflected light too strongly and that the surfaces of the watches should be less shiny and more matte.
 The SEALs also suggested that the construction of the bezels needed rethinking, because they sometimes separated from the cases when the watches were subjected to the SEALs’ tough daily regimens.
 Jaeger-LeCoultre created a modified version of the Master Compressor, based on their suggestions, at its headquarters in Le Sentier, Switzerland.
 Called the Master Compressor Diving Automatic Navy SEALs, it is limited to 1,500 pieces, and engineered to be tough and sturdy under all conditions, including under water, to depths of 300 meters.
 (Click the watch photos for larger images.)